Last Updated on May 26, 2022 by Thinkster

 The attributes of a shape are its parts.
 Sides and angles are the two most basic parts of a shape.
 Once your kindergartner has mastered the different shapes, encourage them to start looking at the attributes of the shape.
 Help your child identify angles and sides on shapes they see every day.

 If you want to give your child further kindergarten geometry practice, consider investing in a kindergarten math tutoring program.
 Thinkster can help ensure that your young learner gets off on the right math foot by encouraging practice and engagement through a digital learning program.
 With Thinkster, your child can practice key kindergarten concepts under the oversight of qualified coaches who ensure that these crucial concepts are learned and retained through the convenience of technology.
-The math learning app for iPad makes learning fun, with rewards points and competition, to keep kids engaged in their learning.
+Our math learning program for tablets/computers/laptops makes learning fun, with rewards points and competition, to keep kids engaged in their learning.